department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/template-requirements.md

 **A.** Video template specs - not including the basic requirements on all LC pages:

 - There's no customizable text on this page except the intro text and section headers.
-- Section headers (H2s, H3s, etc.)
+- Section headers (H2s, H3s, etc.) But the first section header after intro must be an H2 (don't allow H1 to jump to H3, etc.)
 - Video title, description, video length, date/time publication stamp should all get pulled from the YouTube source.
 - Max up to 5 videos.
 - FE progressive enhancement display/loading for low-bandwidth and mobile users.
 - Video time (duration) info should get pulled into search results listing.